venkatesh87/opencollective-api/README.md

 Troubleshooting:
 - If you're running into node-gyp issues related to Python 3 vs Python 2 you can run `npm rebuild` or run `npm install` again.
 - The postinstall script should set-up your default environment and bootstrap the database along with some seed data.
-If it is failing you can try to run: `npm run db:setup && ./node_modules/.bin/babel-node ./scripts/db_restore.js opencollective_dvl`
+If it is failing you can try to run: `./scripts/db_restore.sh -d opencollective_dvl -f test/dbdumps/opencollective_dvl.pgsql`

 Start the API by running: